Nicola2309/-MS2/README.md

 * Contact Us Section :
     - The little presentation of the section explains the user the purpose of the service and gives the user some ideas for questions to ask.
     - The contact form is an easy and direct way for the user to ask a question to the site owner.
+    - Once filled the contact form an alert message will show up to thank the user.
     - [EmailJS](https://www.emailjs.com/) sends the email directly from the website to the website owner and an automatic reply informing the user that the email has been received and a detailed reply answering the user questions will be sent soon.

+* Scroll To Top Button :
+    - This feature has been added to give the user the possibility to scroll immediately back to the top of the webpage when needed.

 ### Features to implement in the future